 1. Why can't I connect?

 One of the most common VDI-related help desk calls is from users who are having trouble connecting to a virtual desktop session.
-If properly constructed,
+If properly constructed, VDI deployments tend to be reliable, but there are a number of different reasons users might be unable to establish a connection.

 A lot of VDI questions from users who can't connect are from those who are working off site.
 Even in this day and age, there are users who don’t know how to connect to a Wi-Fi hotspot.
 Plus, some hotels have firewall configurations that block access to virtual desktops unless the user pays for a premium Internet access package.
 More often than not, solving a desktop connection problem involves making the Internet connection or, in the office, ensuring your network is up to speed for VDI.